-FOR THE ANNUAL GENERAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 30, 2020
+FOR THE ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 26, 2023

-This Management Information Circular (the "Circular") is furnished in connection with the solicitation of proxies by the management of Almonty Industries Inc. (the "Company"), a corporation governed by the Canada Business Corporations Act (the "CBCA"), for use at the Annual General Meeting of the holders of common shares of the Company (the "Shares", and holders thereof, the "Shareholders") to be held on June 30, 2020 at the time and place set out in the accompanying notice of Meeting.
+This Management Information Circular (the "Circular") is furnished in connection with the solicitation of proxies by the management of Almonty Industries Inc. (the "Company"), a corporation governed by the Canada Business Corporations Act (the "CBCA"), for use at the Annual General and Special Meeting of the holders of common shares of the Company (the "Shares", and holders thereof, the "Shareholders") to be held in the North Boardroom at the offices of Suite 300 - 1055 W. Hastings Street, Vancouver, BC on Monday, June 26, 2023, at 10:00 a.m.
+PST (Vancouver time) (together with any adjournment or postponement thereof, the "Meeting") for the purposes set out in the accompanying notice of Meeting (the "Notice of Meeting").

-Information contained in this Circular is given as at May 26, 2020, and all dollar amounts are stated in Canadian dollars, unless otherwise indicated.
+Information contained in this Circular is given as at April 27, 2023, and all dollar amounts are stated in Canadian dollars, unless otherwise indicated.